NorahAlmubarak/FashionRecommendationsSystem/README.md

    - Recommendations were based on proximity in PCA-reduced feature space.
    - Achieved visually coherent and relevant suggestions without relying on predefined labels.

+## Generative AI – LLaMA API Integration

+In this phase, Generative AI was integrated using the LLaMA model through the Together API.
+The objective was to enhance the recommendation system by generating descriptive explanations based on the input image.

+The system predicts the cluster of the input image, finds the most visually similar items within that cluster, and then uses Generative AI to explain the recommendations.

+Two different prompt templates were applied:
+- A **formal, informative template** that explains item similarities in a structured way
+- A **conversational stylist template** that presents the explanation in a friendly, user-oriented tone

+Both outputs are displayed side by side, and a justification is provided for which template better fits the system's purpose.

 ## References
 - (1).
 D. D. A. M. S. Easy, “Understanding SVMs’: For Image Classification,” Medium, Aug.
 10, 2018. https://medium.com/@dataturks/understanding-svms-for-image-classification-cf4f01232700